Azure/azure-cnab-quickstarts/docs/consuming.md

 ![Deploy from Azure buttons](../images/deploy-from-azure-buttons.png)

 Both options create a custom deployment in Azure, which will create an Azure Container Instance (ACI) group and create a container instance in that group for running a bootstrapper image, which in turn will create a container instance that runs the invocation image for the bundle.
+Please note that it may take a few minutes for the ACI boostrapper to start up.

 The 'Simple deployment' and 'Advanced deployment' only differ in the number of settings available to configure.